-$^{^{10}}$ Key Performance Indicators are chosen indicators by the bank for the purpose of monitoring progress towards targets.
+$^{10}$ Key Performance Indicators are chosen indicators by the bank for the purpose of monitoring progress towards targets.

 Action plan □ Yes □ Yes □ Yes ☑ In progress ☑ In progress ☐ In progress □ No □ No ⊠ No 2.3 Target implementation and monitoring (Key Step 2) For each target separately: Show that your bank has implemented the actions it had previously defined to meet the set target.
-Report on your bank's progress since the last report towards achieving each of the set targets and the impact your progress resulted in, using the indicators and KPIs to monitor progress you have defined under 2.2.
-Or, in case of changes to describe the potential chacceleration/review of tawhy those changes have There is neither record of the progress of KPIs, n or of the evolution or Links and references application of the action plan: as soon as the goals have been defined during 2022, these will be measured in keeping with established dates.
+Report on your bank's progress since the last report towards achieving each of the set targets and the impact your progress resulted in, using the indicators and KPIs to monitor progress you have defined under 2.2. describe the potential ch acceleration/review of ta Or, in case of changes to implementation plans (relevant for 2 nd and subsequent reports only): describe the potential changes (changes to priority impact areas, changes to indicators, acceleration/review of targets, introduction of new milestones or revisions of action plans) and explain why those changes have become necessary.
+There is neither record of the progress of KPIs, n or of the evolution or Links and references application of the action plan: as soon as the goals have been defined during 2022, these will be measured in keeping with established dates.